 - Two bottoms e.g. trousers, skirt, shorts

 Every top in a module should go with every bottom and the outer layer should go with everything.
-Once you have a complete module, you can then look to create a couple more.
+When you have a complete module, you can look to create a couple more.
 Three modules (containing 18 pieces of clothing) can give up over 200 different outfit options.

-It’s likely that once you start putting modules together, you’ll find you have existing clothes that no longer fit into the equation and can be donated or sold on.
+It’s likely that once you start putting modules together, you’ll find you have existing clothes that no longer fit into the equation and can be donated or sold.
 Or you may find that you need to buy some new staple pieces.

 6. Don’t forget your basics

-It’s important to make sure that each module still contains ‘basics’ (such as a crisp white shirt or blouse, or a basic black t-shirt) so that you can mix and match pieces from different modules and create a capsule wardrobe that’s as versatile as possible.
+It’s important to make sure that each module still contains ‘basics’, such as a crisp white shirt or blouse, or a basic black t-shirt.
+This will allow you to mix and match pieces from different modules and create a capsule wardrobe that’s as versatile as possible.

 Your basics will usually be neutral colours (for example, white, black grey, nude, tan) and hold each look together.